• Home

 • If applicable: proof of admission to a university in Germany

 The documents requested depend on your provider.
-Fintiba, for example, only requires a valid passport from its customers.
+Fintiba, for example, may only require a valid passport from its customers, while other providers can ask for additional documents.

 When you apply online, you upload copies of all the documents on the provider’s website.